ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Victoria is a senior at Brandeis University studying History and Politics.
-She grew up in Hudson, New Hampshire.
-She has been working on TRII since September of her sophomore year of college, and she enjoyed seeing it grow.
-Apart from TRII, Victoria work at the Sillerman Center for the Advancement of Philanthropy at the Heller School, and she is a server at the Cheesecake Factory.
-In her rare moments of free time, she enjoys visiting Boston and going to the beach.
+I am a senior at Brandeis University studying History and Politics.
+I grew up in Hudson, New Hampshire.
+I have been working on TRII since September of my sophomore year of college, and have really enjoyed seeing it grow.
+Apart from TRII, I also work at the Sillerman Center for the Advancement of Philanthropy at the Heller School, and I'm a server at the Cheesecake Factory.
+In my rare moments of free time, I enjoy visiting Boston and going to the beach.